 I know what you’re thinking: soup in July?
 Well, the combination of unseasonably cool weather and brutal summer colds a couple of weeks ago pretty much made it seem like the only option was soup.
 Everyone has their stuffy nose/flannel pants comfort food, and mine is pho.

-I love pho (pronounced like an amalgam of the sounds “fuh” and “fur”; just make one of those two sounds while simultaneously relaxing your mouth and holding it really, really still), the vibrant Vietnamese meat-and-noodles soup that is the talk of the town.
-Well, that is until poke bowls started to elbow in on pho’s trendy territory.
+I love pho (pronounced like an amalgam of the sounds “fuh” and “fur”; just make one of those two sounds while relaxing your mouth), the vibrant Vietnamese noodle soup that is the talk of the town.
+If you like Asian flavors, you’ll absolutely love this (totally not authentic, but a pretty good DIY copycat) quick pho recipe!

 Is Pho Gluten Free?

 But check the menu at your local Vietnamese restaurant before you order.
-Be on the lookout for a gluten free section of the menu, or a separate menu item labeled “gluten free pho”, which could imply that other pho options on the menu aren’t safe from gluten ingredients (like soy sauce, fish sauce, or hoisin sauce) or cross contamination.
+Be on the lookout for a gluten free section of the menu, or a separate menu item labeled “gluten free pho”, which could imply that other pho options on the menu may contain gluten ingredients (like egg noodles, soy sauce, fish sauce, or hoisin sauce) or cross contamination.

 In addition to being gluten free pho is a great Vietnamese food option for diners who are dairy free and have other food allergies as well!